Beasty-mod/Modownloader/README.md

 # Modownloader

-It is an open-source application, used for downloading mods automatically into you mods folder of Minecraft,
+It is an application (source -available), used for downloading mods automatically into you mods folder of Minecraft,

 ## To get started:
   - **Step 1** = Download the latest release